"Kuroshima Research Institute" Report Kuroshimareport

 Research vessel "AKARI" donation ceremony held

-We held a donation ceremony for the research vessel "AKARI," which had been postponed due to the COVID-19 pandemic, held in November 2022.
+The donation ceremony for the research vessel "AKARI," which had been postponed due to the COVID-19 pandemic, was held in November 2022.

-At the ceremony, the president, Seki, first gave a donation greeting, and then presented the catalogue and a large replica anchor to Chairman Matsuzawa of the NPO, Japan Sea Turtle Council.
+At the ceremony, President Seki gave a speech announcing the donation, and then presented the donation list and a replica large anchor to Mr. Matsuzawa, chairman of the NPO Sea Turtle Association of Japan.

-In response, Chairman Matsuzawa gave a thank you message and presented a letter of appreciation and a portrait of "AKARI" drawn by a staff member of the Kuroshima Institute.
+In response, Chairman Matsuzawa gave a speech of thanks and presented the group with a letter of appreciation and a portrait of "AKARI" painted by staff at the Kuroshima Institute.

-I heard that the backing of this portrait is very special, made from sea turtle poop, which is kept at Kuroshima Institute.
+I have heard that the mount for this portrait is a very special one made from the droppings of sea turtles kept at the Kuroshima Research Institute.

-In addition to the ceremony, Kuroshima Research Institute's proposal has also led to the commemorative release of a sea turtle into the sea to commemorate the donation of "AKARI."
+In addition to the ceremony, at the suggestion of Kuroshima Laboratory, a commemorative release of a sea turtle will be held to commemorate the donation of "AKARI."

-At the beach, the "Akari" under the arches of participants safely returned to the sea, and the donation ceremony concluded in a peaceful atmosphere.
+On the beach, under the arch made by the participants, the lights were safely returned to the sea, and the donation ceremony came to a close in a peaceful atmosphere.

-Kinkai Yusen will continue to provide regular support to Kuroshima Research Institute through maintenance assistance and volunteer work for the research vessel AKARI.
+Kinkai Yusen will continue to provide regular support to the Kuroshima Research Institute through volunteer work and maintenance assistance for the research vessel "AKARI."

-We will continue to explore and pursue environmentally friendly ESG management.
+We will continue to explore and implement environmentally friendly ESG management.

 Return to list